Swedish painter & designer

 Rosenquist’s paintings are characterized by their bold, sweeping brushstrokes, which he creates using palette knives and oil paint.
 This technique gives his work a rich texture and a sense of movement.
 He is particularly drawn to landscapes and portraits, and his paintings often reflect his love of nature and the human form.

-Rosenquist’s color palette is bright and colorful, with bold, saturated hues that evoke a sense of joy and vitality.
+Rosenquist’s color palette is often dark yet colorful, with bold, saturated hues that evoke a sense of profound vitality.
 He is known for his use of light and shadow, which give his paintings a sense of depth and dimension.

 In 2021, Rosenquist held a well-received exhibition in Montmartre, showcasing his latest works.
 His paintings were praised for their vibrant energy and emotional depth, and he received critical acclaim for his use of color and texture.